agrim123/agrim123.github.io/_posts/2024-07-15-delayed-message-support-in-kafka.md

 # The building blocks

-Let's visualize our use case once more, we want to delay a message `M` by `N` seconds which should be picked by service `S` after `N` seconds with Kafka as the underlying broker.
+Let's visualize our use case, we want to delay a message `M` by `N` seconds which should be picked by service `S` after `N` seconds with Kafka as the underlying broker.

 We need a black box into which you put this message `M` with a delay of `N` seconds and after `N` seconds have elapsed, this black box pushes the message to service `S`'s kafka topic.